 10 Day Costa Rica Itinerary | Ultimate Trip Planner & Guide

 Costa Rica has the perfect balance of nature, wildlife, beaches, and adventurous activities to make an unforgettable vacation.
-Whether you want to hike a volcano or see sloths and turtles in their natural habitat, you will find it by traveling to Costa Rica.
-There’s so much to see and do; my ultimate 10 Day Costa Rica Itinerary will help you plan your trip.
+Whether you want to hike a volcano or see sloths and turtles in their natural habitat, you will find it in this beautiful country.
+There’s so much to see and do, and this ultimate 10 Day Costa Rica Itinerary will help you plan an unforgettable trip.

-Don’t worry if you’re staying for a week or two; just adapt this Costa Rica itinerary 10 days to suit your needs.
+Don’t worry if you’re not spending 10 days in Costa Rica; you can adapt this itinerary to suit your needs.
 So get ready for a brilliant vacation in this exciting adventure destination.

 Costa Rica Itinerary – Quick Reference Guide

 I haven’t been everywhere but it’s on my list

 Planning your 10 Day Costa Rica Itinerary

 People often ask whether Costa Rica is safe.
 The answer is yes, but like with all foreign countries, keep your wits about yourself and don’t attract unnecessary attention.
 If you’re not traveling with friends or a partner, you can explore this Central American gem through a group tour to ease the worry.
 However, you can also have a lot of fun backpacking as Costa Rica is great for solo female travelers and you can do this safely.